 On iPhone/iPad: open this site in Safari → Share → Add to Home Screen.

-You can watch the videos below as an added lesson on how we are Children of God and how to face challenges in the world, or you can just continue reading this study in "3 John 1:12 Meaning — Demetrius Has Received a Good Testimony From Everyone".
+You can watch the videos below as an added lesson on how we are Children of God and how to face challenges in the world, or you can just continue reading this study in "Who Was Nebuchadnezzar In The Bible?
+(Babylon)".

 Our Father